Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

 where $\overline{u}$ stands for the overall drift of the jump diffusion process. \end{proposition} Let us just note that the condition $\overline{u}$ seems quite intuitive and can be related to the asymptotic behaviour of the diffusion paths.
 Indeed let us consider the sequence $Z_n:=Y_{T_{n}}-Y_{T_{n-1}}$ for $n\ge 2$ and $Z_1=Y_{T_1}$.
 We observe that $(Z_n)_{n\ge 1}$ is a sequence of i.i.d random variables with a finite second moment.
 Therefore the law of large numbers implies

 Since \(\mathbb{E}[Z_1]=\overline{u}/\lambda \), the condition $\overline{u}>0$ obviously leads to the almost sure event $\tau_L<\infty$.
 For the particular case $\overline{u}=0$, an argument based on the functional central limit theorem (Donsker's theorem) permits also to reach the same conclusion.
-These arguments are linked to the following facts: \begin{itemize} \item the process has independent increments \item the increments $Y_t-Y_s$ and $Y_{t-s}-Y_0$ are identically distributed. \end{itemize} This restrictive model permits to handle with a first example of jump diffusion with alsmost surely finite first passage time $\tau_L$. \end{Com} Let us recall the definition of the jump diffusion \eqref{jdeq} in situations where the coefficient are time-homogeneous:
+These arguments are linked to the following facts: \begin{itemize} \item the process has independent increments \item the increments $Y_t-Y_s$ and $Y_{t-s}-Y_0$ are identically distributed. \end{itemize} This restrictive model permits to handle with a first example of jump diffusion with alsmost surely finite first passage time $\tau_L$. \end{Com} We first recall the definition of jump diffusion \eqref{jdeq} with time-homogeneous coefficients: